TahMeat/MASS-Shelter/README.md

 - Customized file type and the ability to save/load one shelter.

 ## Notes
 - Nothing too exciting, basic Java UI programming and OOP construction.
-Expect basic things.
+Do not expect too much out of this program.
+- Special thanks to my wonderful professor from CSE1325!